 Vietnamese lacquer requires many manufacturing steps in the lacquer production process, including making the base, preparing the lacquer base to be applied, and finally applying the lacquer paint onto the surface.
 Every piece must be carefully sanded to give it a very smooth surface.
 Vietnamese lacquerware production requires a lot of skill and knowledge.

 There are many ways that Mondoro is actively working to help the lacquer community in Vietnam.
 We believe that this is a local handicraft skill set that should thrive and be kept alive.
-But with many of the handicrafts, we also need to update the lacquer look and finishes to fit today’s home decor and home furniture trends.
+But with many handicrafts, we also need to update the lacquer look and finish to fit today’s home decor and furniture trends.

 Does Producing Vietnamese Lacquerware Require A Lot Of Skill?